What Are Basic Safety Rules for Freediving and Spearfishing?

 Can You Explain the Difference Between Dry Training and Wet Training?

-It’s pretty much exactly as it sounds–dry training is on land, wet training is in the water.
+It’s pretty much exactly as it sounds–dry training is on land, and wet training is in the water.
 Nothing can take the place of wet training as it gives you the most realistic conditions for freediving and spearfishing.
 Dry training, however, is what the professionals do to build lung capacity and get in the right place mentally for their dives.

 What About the Pressure Underwater?
 How Do I Equalize for Longer Dives?